Conformal transformation on metric measure spaces: Introduction

-To answer these questions, we divide our work into two parts.
-The first part is to study the conformally transformed Sovolev space, and the differential structure of metric measure spaces.
-These are the basic tools to study the analysis and geometry on metric measure space.
-These results can not only be use to study the Ricci tensor and its lower bound, but can also be used to study flows, sectional curvature, etc. In summary, we prove the following results on non-smooth metric measure spaces:
+To answer these questions, we divide this paper into two parts.
+In the first part, we study the Sobolev space and the differential structure of metric measure spaces under conformal transformation.
+These are the basic tools to study metric measure space.
+The results we have obtained are useful to study curvature-dimension condition, geometric flows, sectional curvature, etc. In summary, we prove the following results on non-smooth metric measure spaces:

 \begin{itemize} \item [1)](Sobolev space, Proposition \ref{lemma-1}) The Sobolev spaces $W^{1,2}(M)$ and $W^{1,2}(M')$ coincide as sets and

 for any $f\in W^{1,2}(M)$. \item [2)](Laplacian, Proposition \ref{lemma-2}) For any $f \in {\rm D}({\bf \Delta}')$, we have